U.S. DEPARTMENT OF STATE

 - Implementing organization: Specify the officially registered name of the organization.

-- Contact person and title: Name and the title of the Project Coordinator, or the person who is authorized to sign official documents, if different from the Project Coordinator.
+- Contact person and title: Name and the title of the person who is authorized to sign official documents, if different from the Project Coordinator.
+You may state the name of the Project Coordinator too.

 - Address/Postal Code and City